 There is no shortage of attractions or options to enjoy in London, but one of the most pleasant ways to spend your time is to visit a London market.
-There is a wide range of London markets to choose from, ensuring that there is something for everyone, and these are the top 10 London markets.
+There is a wide range of London markets to choose from, ensuring that there is something for everyone, and these are the top 10 markets in London to visit.

 This is one of the most iconic areas of London and the famous market buildings will provide you with the perfect starting point for any day at the market.
 You will see plenty of street entertainers and there is will be more than enough chances to take the weight off of your feet while enjoying a coffee or something to eat.
 For a thrilling tourist experience, Covent Garden Market is an ideal destination.

-The entrance to Covent Garden Apple Market.
-Photo: © Pawel Libera via London on View.
+The entrance to Covent Garden Apple Market in London.
+Photo: © Pawel Libera via London & Partners.

 When it comes to finding the finest food in London, the Borough Market is one of the best places to stop off at.
 You will find a stunning range of vegetables, fruit, the finest meat and plenty of bakery products too.
 The area is the home to a burgeoning street food area which means that if you are hungry, you can taste the world from this one market.

 When it comes to London markets, Camden Lock Market is one of the most instantly recognisable ones.
 There are more than 100 stalls and shops in the market area alone, with Camden offering up even further delights.
 This is definitely an area where you can spend and if you are looking for a slice of bohemia in modern London, Camden Lock Market will be an ideal choice.

 Camden Lock Market in London.
 Photo: © London & Partners.

 If you want to have an authentic East London shopping experience, then Broadway Market may be the best choice.
 This is because it offers up a strong range of products from local artists, craft artisans and even farmers, so when it comes to experiencing a broad selection of products, this is the part of London that will leave you delighted with everything you could be looking for.